Central Valley tourism industry expecting big boost from California reopening

 While many closed their storefronts in 2020 though, two entrepreneurs saw the pandemic as an opportunity to venture into new paths.

-Broderick shares that he and his business partner were preoccupied with their store’s survival, but they’re hoping for a busy summer to make up for last year’s hurdles.
+Broderick shares he and his business partner were preoccupied about their store’s survival, but they’re relying on a busy summer to make up for last year’s hurdles.

-Neighboring tourist attraction Yosemite Axe is also gearing up for more foot traffic after California’s reopening.
+Neighboring tourist attraction, Yosemite Axe Throwing, is also gearing up for more foot traffic after California’s reopening.

 The business settled in Oakhurst in December 2019 and operated during the pandemic with restrictions.
 Employees say it’s been a perfect venue to let off some steam at a time of heightened uncertainty and anxiety.

 “It’s a really good stress relief, throwing some axes.
-People really enjoy it,” said Mike Sliffe of Yosemite Axe.
+People really enjoy it,” said Mike Sliffe of Yosemite Axe Throwing .